ALC Structured Electives

 Please consult the links above for more information on which specific modules you must complete in order to qualify.
 Electives taken at any stage of your programme may be included.
-Only modules takes from Semester 1 2017/18 will count towards the elective specialization.
+Only modules taken from Semester 1 2017/18 will count towards the elective specialisation.
 No guarantee will be given to students that it will be possible to take 15 credits from the set.
 This will depend on module places being available and on the exigencies of the timetable.
 Pre-requisites apply to some modules.

 What happens if I don’t complete the full 15 credits?

 Any elective module will still be included on your UCD transcript, along with the grade you've achieved and the CEFR level you have reached.
 So even if you only complete one module in a particular language, you will still be able to display evidence of your competence.